kaizen-ai/kaizenflow/documentation/general/zenhub.md

   - RESEARCH
   - TOOLS
   - WIND
-- All issues (including non-master Epics) should belong to either Master Epic
+- All issues (including non-master Epics) should belong to a Master Epic
-- Master Epics can be granulated to smaller Epics
+- Master Epics can be broken down into smaller Epics
   - Ex.: NLP - RP skateboard
-  - Their title should follow the pattern: "XYZ - ", where XYZ is a master Epic tilte
+  - Their title should follow the pattern: "XYZ - ", where XYZ is a master Epic title

 ### Non-master Epics

-- Non-master Epics should have a short title and have a smaller scope
+- Non-master Epics should have a short title and a smaller scope
-- Non-master Epics should belong to either Master Epic
+- Non-master Epics should belong to a Master Epic
-- Epic can be moved to Done only if all issues nested in it are moved to Done
+- An epic can be moved to Done only if all issues nested in it are moved to Done
 - Organically it's ok to have as many levels of the Epic as needed
   - No need to keep the Epics super well organized in a hierarchy (no Epic